aws-samples/aurora-dsql-samples/README.md

 # Aurora DSQL (Distributed SQL) Samples

-This repository contains code examples that demonstrate how to use the [AurorDLQ](TBD).
+This repository contains code examples that demonstrate how to use the [Aurora DSQL](TBD).

 Many examples are injected into the [AWS Documentation](https://docs.aws.amazon.com).